“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 ✦✦✦

-I lay all of this foundation to say that about six years ago, I had a coworker who became a friend that we’ll call Kevin.
 In addition to being a contractor for a brief time, Kevin was a con artist.
-Or, according to his now-deleted LinkedIn, a “dynamic businessman who pushed the envelope”.
-Per normal overlap, this also meant Kevin was a seasoned purveyor of tall tales.
+Or—according to his now-deleted LinkedIn—a “dynamic businessman who pushed the envelope”.
+Per normal overlap, being a con artist also meant Kevin was a seasoned purveyor of tall tales.
 Among the many things he claimed to have been in his past, the few that I remember were: Marine Force Recon, a DEA agent, a Border Patrol officer, a private detective, a rabbi, and a recognized member of a Native American tribe.
-When I last saw him in person, Kevin had paid $15 to become an ordained minister online so he could go start his own megachurch in Houston (which ultimately failed, because when Joel Osteen ties two Bibles together and throws them over a telephone wire, he means business).
+When I last saw him in person, at Ben Gurion Airport in Tel Aviv, Kevin had paid $15 to become an ordained minister online so he could start his own megachurch scam in Houston (which ultimately failed, because when Joel Osteen ties two Bibles together and throws them over a telephone wire, he means business).

 Needless to say, Kevin was incapable of keeping straight earlier lies he told that conflicted with later lies, and he never seemed to create a category in his mind of people he could lie to versus people he couldn’t.
 Everybody seemed to be fair game at least once.
-I’ll never forget the day he called me and said “Guess what?
+I’ll never forget the day I was a mark, when he called me and said “Guess what?
 I just got accepted into a Ph.D. program for Biomedical Engineering.”
 “No you didn’t.”
 “Yes I did.”
 “No you didn’t.
 You forget who you’re talking to, and I know neither of us hold even a bachelors, we’re both college dropouts.”
 “Ah, that’s right.”
 “Ah.”

-Fast forward two years, long after Kevin had left the contract, and I see on social media that he’s been bedazzled by a bonafide “skeeled lauver”.
+Fast forward two years, long after Kevin had left the Israel contract, and I see on social media that he’s been bedazzled by a bonafide “skeeled lauver”.
 A Russian mail order bride named Tatiana.
-With a half-eyeroll, I send him a message asking how the two of them met, how he knew she was right for him, etcetera etcetera, and after a brief response he sends me a picture of his fiancée—as if she’s not all over his profile—and says “She’s hot, right?”
+With a half-eyeroll I send him a message asking how the two of them met, how he knew she was right for him, etcetera etcetera, and after a brief bullshit response he sends me a picture of his fiancée—as if she’s not all over his profile—and says “She’s hot, right?”

 A month later, Kevin appears on Facebook Live in a neon red suit and mustard yellow tie, exclaiming “Today’s the day!
 I’m off the market ladies!
 You had your chance!”
 Independence, Missouri wasn’t Las Vegas, but that didn’t stop the man on my screen from having his Las Vegas wedding.
 The pews of the local Lutheran chapel were decorated with pink netting, cousins or brothers were lined up as groomsmen, his father had purchased an Elvis wig and sunglasses (and I’m assuming got licensed to marry people), and a few minutes into the feed Tatiana walked down the aisle and married Kevin.